Samuel von Pufendorf

 His political concepts are part of the cultural background of the American Revolution.
-Pufendorf is seen as an important precursor of Enlightenment in Germany.
+Pufendorf is seen as an important precursor of the German Enlightenment.
 He was involved in constant quarrels with clerical circles and frequently had to defend himself against accusations of heresy, despite holding largely traditional Christian views on matters of dogma and doctrine.

-Biography

 Early life

-He was born at Dorfchemnitz in the Electorate of Saxony.
+Pufendorf was born at Dorfchemnitz in the Electorate of Saxony.
 His father Esaias Elias Pufendorf from Glauchau was a Lutheran pastor, and Samuel Pufendorf himself was destined for the ministry.

 Educated at the Fürstenschule at Grimma, he was sent to study theology at the University of Leipzig.
 The narrow and dogmatic teaching was repugnant to Pufendorf, and he soon abandoned it for the study of public law.

 Leaving Leipzig altogether, Pufendorf relocated to University of Jena, where he formed an intimate friendship with Erhard Weigel, the mathematician, whose influence helped to develop his remarkable independence of character.
 Under the influence of Weigel, he started to read Hugo Grotius, Thomas Hobbes and René Descartes.

 Pufendorf left Jena in 1658 as Magister and became a tutor in the family of Peter Julius Coyet, one of the resident ministers of King Charles X Gustav of Sweden, at Copenhagen with the help of his brother Esaias, a diplomat in the Swedish service.

 At this time, Charles was endeavoring to impose an unwanted alliance on Denmark.
 In the middle of the negotiations he opened hostilities and the Danes turned with anger against his envoys.
 Coyet succeeded in escaping, but the second minister, Steno Bielke, and the rest of the staff were arrested and thrown into prison.
-Pufendorf shared this misfortune, and was held in captivity for eight months.
+Pufendorf was held in captivity for eight months.
 He occupied himself in meditating upon what he had read in the works of Hugo Grotius and Thomas Hobbes, and mentally constructed a system of universal law.
 At the end of his captivity, he accompanied his pupils, the sons of Coyet, to the University of Leiden.